Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 Each project may adopt a slightly varied approach to regression testing, based on its software requirements.
 Testing frameworks aid in constructing regression tests but don’t provide additional sophistication beyond the discussed concepts.

-## Testing when your code is non-deterministic

-In certain cases, particularly in probabilistic or stochastic codes, predicting the exact behavior of an integration test is challenging.
-That's acceptable.
-In such scenarios, it's suitable for integration tests to confirm average or aggregate behavior instead of exact values.
-Nondeterminism can sometimes be mitigated by saving seed values to a random number generator, but it's not always feasible.
-Having an imperfect integration test is preferable over having none at all.

 ## Continuous integration

-To make running the tests as easy as possible, many software development teams implement a strategy called **continuous integration** (CI).
-As its name implies, continuous integration integrates the test suite into the development process.
+Continuous integration makes running tests as easy as possible by integrating the test suite into the development process.
 Every time a change is made to the repository, the continuous integration system builds and checks that code.

 Based on instructions you provide, a continuous integration server can:

 - check out new code from a repository
 - spin up instances of supported operating systems (i.e. various versions of OSX, Linux, Windows, etc.).
 - spin up those instances with different software versions (i.e. python 2.7 and python 3.0)